 Overview of the VCGLR organisational structure.

-The Victorian Commission for Gambling and Liquor Regulation (VCGLR) is organised along six divisions, each reporting to the Chief Executive Officer:
+The Victorian Commission for Gambling and Liquor Regulation (VCGLR) is organised along five divisions, each reporting to the Chief Executive Officer:

 Catherine Myers is the Chief Executive Officer (CEO) at the VCGLR.
 Prior to this, she was Director, Strategy and Planning at the VCGLR and held senior management roles at Responsible Alcohol Victoria and the Department of Justice (now Department of Justice and Regulation).

 The six division leaders all report directly to the CEO and form the Executive team.
 Key support roles including Strategic Adviser, Executive Coordinator, and Senior Policy Officer also report directly to the CEO and form the Office of the CEO.

 The CEO, in conjunction with the Executive team, is responsible for the overall management of the VCGLR as an organisation and ensuring that the strategic priorities and business objectives are met.